Table 1 – NodeClass Table Conventions

-Only this standard may define Attributes.
-Thus, all Attributes of the NodeClass are specified in the table and can only be extended by other parts of this series of standards.
+Only this document may define Attributes.
+Thus, all Attributes of the NodeClass are specified in the table and may only be extended by other parts of this series of standards.

-This standard also defines ReferenceTypes, but ReferenceTypes can also be specified by a Server or by a client using the NodeManagement Services specified in OPC 10000-4.
-Thus, the NodeClass tables contained in this standard can contain the base ReferenceType called References identifying that any ReferenceType may be used for the NodeClass, including system specific ReferenceTypes.
+This document also defines ReferenceTypes, but ReferenceTypes may also be specified by a Server or by a client using the NodeManagement Services specified in OPC 10000-4.
+Thus, the NodeClass tables contained in this document may contain the base ReferenceType called References identifying that any ReferenceType may be used for the NodeClass, including system specific ReferenceTypes.
 The NodeClass tables only specify how the NodeClasses can be used as SourceNodes of References, not as TargetNodes.
 If a NodeClass table allows a ReferenceType for its NodeClass to be used as SourceNode, this is also true for subtypes of the ReferenceType.
 However, subtypes of the ReferenceType may restrict its SourceNodes.

 The Use column (optional or mandatory) does not imply a specific ModellingRule for Properties.
 Different Server implementations will choose to use ModellingRules appropriate for them.